-To increase local

-food supply,

-grown

-sustainably

-Production and distribution:

-- ✓ Increased active bed under cultivation and set up a rotation that uses all the land. - ✓ Procured new equipment to support supply and distribution: a delivery van, grow lights, polytunnel, fridge and cold frames. - ✓ Increased our distribution network by launching 23 new pickup points since Aug-12 (an increase from 11 to 34). - Improved communications by moving the office and setting up a new computer system, and launching a new website that has a new customer management system designed for scalability.
+To increase local food supply, grown sustainably Production and distribution: Increased active bed under cultivation and set up a rotation that uses all the land.
+Procured new equipment to support supply and distribution: a delivery van, grow lights, polytunnel, fridge and cold frames.
+Increased our distribution network by launching 23 new pickup points since Aug-12 (an increase from 11 to 34).
+Improved communications by moving the office and setting up a new computer system, and launching a new website that has a new customer management system designed for scalability.
+Sustainability: Established a One Planet Action Plan that guides our sustainability actions.
+To create inclusive, shared spaces for the community to cultivate skills Volunteers: Introduced a volunteer induction process and curriculum for Sustainable Farming Assistants, helping volunteers be better supported.
+Increased the number of regular volunteers from 10-15 per week to 20-40 volunteers per week.
+Made the Farm safer place: All staff completed Emergency First Aid at Work training.

-Sustainability:

-Established a One Planet Action Plan that guides our sustainability actions.

-To create inclusive, shared spaces for the community to cultivate skills

-Volunteers:

-- Introduced a volunteer induction process and curriculum for Sustainable Farming Assistants, helping volunteers be better supported. - Increased the number of regular volunteers from 10-15 per week to 20-40 volunteers per week. - Made the Farm safer place: All staff completed Emergency First Aid at Work training.
 Two employees completed Adult Safeguarding Training, and two additional employees passed Level II Food Safety and Hygiene training (50% of staff now have this).

 Children's activities: Launched a weekly Parent and Toddler session called the Little Bugs Club in February 2012.
 Secured funding to improve kitchen facilities and set up grow-cook-eat sessions with local schools.
 Secured funding to set up a formal apprenticeship scheme and support a new apprentice for 2014-15.
-Courses and events ✓ Organised 5 community days: The Big Dig, Harvest Celebration, Easter Celebration, Pizza Party and a Thank you volunteers day. ✓ Organised courses: How to build a cob oven, Bread Making and How to make green tomato chutney.
+Courses and events Organised 5 community days: The Big Dig, Harvest Celebration, Easter Celebration, Pizza Party and a Thank you volunteers day.
+Organised courses: How to build a cob oven, Bread Making and How to make green tomato chutney.
 Worked with Grow South to hold three successful Introduction to Permaculture Courses.
-To be community-Secured support from the Plunkett Foundation and Community Enterprise Hub to led and not-forobtain advice on choosing a legal structure.
-Changed legal structure from a Company Limited by Guarantee to an Industrial and profit Provident Society for the Benefit of the Community.
-To achieve Income: Created a more detailed business plan, marketing strategy and financial forecast for economic stability, the enterprise, helping us track our progress in greater detail. supporting land-Increased monthly income from £3,384 (Aug-12) to £15,172 (Aug-13).
-Secured £10,000 from the Ernest Cook Trust to set up a formal apprenticeship based employment scheme and support a new apprenticeship position for 2014-15.
+To be community- led and not-for- profit Secured support from the Plunkett Foundation and Community Enterprise Hub to obtain advice on choosing a legal structure.
+Changed legal structure from a Company Limited by Guarantee to an Industrial and Provident Society for the Benefit of the Community.
+To achieve economic stability, supporting land- based employment Income: Created a more detailed business plan, marketing strategy and financial forecast for the enterprise, helping us track our progress in greater detail.
+Increased monthly income from £3,384 (Aug-12) to £15,172 (Aug-13).
+Secured £10,000 from the Ernest Cook Trust to set up a formal apprenticeship scheme and support a new apprenticeship position for 2014-15.
+Our crowdfunding campaign raised £17,145 from our supporting community to support the VegBox distribution scheme.